 6. Be wary during the day

-A good home security system can alert you to suspicious activity in and around your house when you’re gone.
+A sound home security system can alert you to suspicious activity in and around your house when you’re gone.
 Tap or click here to learn how SimpliSafe can help protect your home 24/7.

 7. Set up exterior lighting

-There are a lot of ways to keep the outside of your house from becoming a shadowy place where thieves can hide.
+There are many ways to keep the outside of your home from becoming shadowy where thieves can hide.
 Solar lights are easy to install and can come on automatically when it gets dark.
 Install motion-triggered lights around the exterior of your home or look into motion-activated solar lights for places where it’s not practical to wire a light.

 Don’t forget your driveway.
 A motion-activated light aimed at your car can encourage potential vehicle burglars to move along.